CPD: 9-year-old dies after being shot inside Washington Heights home - NewsBreak

 CPD: 9-year-old dies after being shot inside Washington Heights home

-CHICAGO — A 9-year-old child has died after being shot inside a home in Washington Heights, according to the Chicago Police Department .
+CHICAGO — A 9-year-old child has died after being shot inside a home in Washington Heights Sunday evening, according to the Chicago Police Department .

-CPD said the incident happened in the 9400 block of South Wallace Street Sunday evening.
+CPD said the incident happened in the 9400 block of South Wallace Street around 6:30 p.m.
+The Medical examiner’s office identified the boy as 9-year-old Jarvis M. Watts.

 No other information is available at this time.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.